kylecorry31/ML4K-AI-Extension/README.md

 2. Use the "set Key" block with the API key you obtained to initialize the extension.

-3. Classify the text or image.
+3. Classify the text, image, or numbers.
   * If classifying text, use the "ClassifyText" block with the text to classify.
   * If classifying images, use the "ClassifyImage" block with the image path to classify.
+  * If classifying numbers, use the "ClassifyNumbers" block with a list of numbers to classify.

 4. Use the "GotClassification" block to retrieve the classification once it is completed.